 The main revenue stream Lenfest’s donation and nonprofit status opens up for the newspapers is this: Becoming an attractive grantee for foundations that give large sums for reportage around their pet projects.
 The newspapers have accepted grant money in the past; during the 2015 mayoral primary, the William Penn Foundation gave $350,000 to the papers for coverage, for instance.
 (Interestingly the journalists whose hire was covered by the grant are now looking for work.)
 But Lenfest made clear during today’s announcement that those donations will be tax-deductible in the future.
 It means the new “Institute” will also be seeking large donations, both in Philadelphia and nationwide.

-Importantly, Lenfest also noted that the process will save the company from paying taxes.
 The structure is slightly more complicated than this!
 While the newsrooms remain for-profit, and so does their governance, the overall gifting will be received and disbursed by the new non-profit, tax-advantaged Institute.
 And since the new publisher just sent some 46 journalists packing because of business challenges, any break you can get is worth taking.

 Grants come with strings, and competition